wasmerio/old-docs.wasmer.io/integrations/js/wasi/browser/examples/handling-io.md

 **Note**: The final code for this example can be found on [GitHub](https://github.com/wasmerio/docs.wasmer.io/tree/master/integrations/js/wasi/browser/examples/handling-io).
 {% endhint %}

-In the Hello World example, we covered how to run the `helloworld` WASM module, and then read its output.
+In the Hello World example, we covered how to run the `helloworld` Wasm module, and then read its output.
 However, there may be times we want to interact with WASI modules that accept input as well!

 In this example, we will be using the [QuickJS WASI module](https://wapm.io/package/quickjs), to execute Javascript in the QuickJS runtime.
 To handle input, we will create our own `stdinRead` function, that is bound to the zero-index file descriptor in WasmFS \(`/dev/stdin`\).
 This will allow us to intercept read requests, and send whatever input we would like to the WASI application.
 See the code below: